This post may contain affiliate links, which means if you make a purchase using our links we make a commission at no extra cost to you.

 Nothing better than some fresh air and sunshine!
-The best and most natural source to obtaining vitamin D, whilst making you feel better, even if it’s only feeling good about leaving the house at that point, is through the sun.
+The best and most natural source of obtaining vitamin D, whilst making you feel better, even if it’s only feeling good about leaving the house at that point, is through the sun.
 When your children are little, it is best encouraged in small amounts, with them wearing a hat.

 5. Raw organic honey/manuka honey

 Honey has so many great health benefits, more specific raw organic honey, that’s local too if you can get it, and when you have a cold or the flu, it can help with many symptoms, more specifically with soothing the throat.
-Whether you eat a spoonful of it or mix it in with warm water and some fresh honey, either way, is great!
+Whether you eat a spoonful of it or mix it in with warm water and some fresh honey, either way is great!
 And delicious!
 Once children are 12 months old they can have honey.
 Although manuka honey is much more expensive, it is an excellent immune booster.

 6. Colloidal silver